coderemixer/endo/README.md

 ## Roadmap

-- [ ] Define Syntax with Examples and EBNF
+- [ ] Define Syntax with Examples and LALRPOP
 - [ ] Implement Parser in Rust
 - [ ] Implement Validator and Generator in Rust
 - [ ] Implement C Extension Header